 PESA Treatment in Bathinda, PESA in Punjab

-Some people may suffer from congenital anomalies but it accounts for only 2 per cent of cases.
-Many men with cystic fibrosis also have the condition of congenital bilateral absence of the vas deferens (CBAVD).There are two techniques which can be used to treat infertility in men- Epididymal sperm retrieval & micromanipulation.
+Some people may suffer from congenital anomalies but it accounts for only 2% of cases.
+Many men with cystic fibrosis also have the condition of congenital bilateral absence of the vas deferens (CBAVD).There are two techniques which can be used to treat male infertility in men- Epididymal sperm retrieval & micromanipulation.
 These are used to provide treatment to men who have the congenital absence of vas deferens.
 Reproductive tract obstruction is used to achieve pregnancy with these techniques.

 PESA (Percutaneous Epididymal Sperm Aspiration) is a procedure in which a small needle is inserted into the head of the epididymis through the scrotal skin layer.
 The sperms are retrieved after the fluid is aspirated.
 The sperm is then handed over to the embryologist who prepares it for ICSI.